scikit-fingerprints/scikit-fingerprints/CONTRIBUTING.md

 To view the documentation, open the `docs/_build/html/index.html` file in your browser.

+### Releasing
+To release scikit-fingerprints open a GitHub release with tag named 'vA.B.C' where each letter stands for version number.
+Fill the release notes and submit the release.
+Then, the version will be automatically sourced from tag by GH action and released to PyPI.

 ### Code of Conduct

 By participating in this project, you agree to abide by the [Code of Conduct](CODE_OF_CONDUCT.md).
 We take violations seriously and may take